Taxes and Laws Related to Woodlands

 The Fence Law (Wisconsin State Statute) applies to woodland owners with property bordering agricultural lands.
 If the neighboring property is used for grazing or crops, woodland owners may have responsibilities for fencing.
 Payment of fencing is divided equally along the boundaries requiring fencing.
 The law defines fence materials, who is responsible, and what to do if both parties agree not to fence.
 To protect yourself and your property, we recommend that you regularly walk your property boundaries.

-To learn more about boundaries and these three laws in more detail, watch the webinars in the “Further reading” section below.
+To learn more about boundaries and these three laws in more detail, watch the webinars in the “Additional resources” section below.

 If you have feedback on this webpage, fill out this form.
 If you have questions about woodland taxes and laws, contact:

-Page written by Kris Tiles (UW–Madison Extension).
-Last updated April 2026.
+Page written by Kris Tiles and Bill Klase (UW–Madison Extension).
+Last updated May 2026.